top of page

 • Most students will spend their first two years completing prerequisite coursework.

 • Students can apply to Ford during their sophomore year, and the program begins in a student's junior year.
-More information about their admissions process can be found here, http://fordschool.umich.edu/admissions
+More information about their admissions process can be found here: http://fordschool.umich.edu/admissions

 • Rackham Graduate School